MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/prepare-scene-02.md

     </script>
     ```

-1. The scene is not rendered by default (remember there might be multiple scenes and you control which scene is displayed at the moment).
-To render the scene add a call to the method *render* from within the *runRenderLoop*, so that the final script will look as follows:
+3. The scene is not rendered by default.
+Remember, there might be multiple scenes and you control which scene is displayed.
+To render the scene, add a call to *render* from inside the *runRenderLoop*:

     ```html
     <script type="text/javascript">